-WASHINGTON, D.C. — Today, the North Carolina Supreme Court reinstated a pause of the state’s candidate filing period for all races while multiple legal challenges against the newly-enacted House, Senate and congressional maps are litigated.
-In its order, the court held that, because “of the great public interest in the subject matter of these cases, the importance of the issues to the constitutional jurisprudence of this State, and the need for urgency in reaching a final resolution on the merits at the earliest possible opportunity,” it is necessary to halt the candidate filing period and delay primary elections from March to May 2022 so that the challenged maps can be fully litigated.
+WASHINGTON, D.C. — On Wednesday, Dec.
+8, the North Carolina Supreme Court reinstated a pause of the state’s candidate filing period for all races while multiple legal challenges against the newly enacted House, Senate and congressional maps are litigated.
+In its order, the court held that because “of the great public interest in the subject matter of these cases, the importance of the issues to the constitutional jurisprudence of this State, and the need for urgency in reaching a final resolution on the merits at the earliest possible opportunity,” it is necessary to halt the candidate filing period and delay primary elections from March to May 2022 so that the challenged maps can be fully litigated.
 The state Supreme Court directed the trial court to “hold proceedings” and rule on the cases by Jan.
 11.